Battle of San Jacinto

 The Battle of San Jacinto (Batalla de San Jacinto), fought on April 21, 1836, in present-day La Porte and Deer Park, Texas, was the final and decisive battle of the Texas Revolution.
-Led by General Sam Houston, the Texan Army engaged and defeated General Antonio López de Santa Anna's Mexican army in a fight that lasted just 18 minutes.
-A detailed, first-hand account of the battle was written by General Houston from the headquarters of the Texan Army in San Jacinto on April 25, 1836.
+Led by General Sam Houston, the Texian Army engaged and defeated General Antonio López de Santa Anna's Mexican army in a fight that lasted just 18 minutes.
+A detailed, first-hand account of the battle was written by General Houston from the headquarters of the Texian Army in San Jacinto on April 25, 1836.
 Numerous secondary analyses and interpretations have followed.

 General Santa Anna, the president of Mexico, and General Martín Perfecto de Cos both escaped during the battle.
 Santa Anna was captured the next day on April 22 and Cos on April 24.
 After being held for about three weeks as a prisoner of war, Santa Anna signed the peace treaty that dictated that the Mexican army leave the region, paving the way for the Republic of Texas to become an independent country.
 These treaties did not necessarily recognize Texas as a sovereign nation but stipulated that Santa Anna was to lobby for such recognition in Mexico City.
-Sam Houston became a national celebrity, and the Texans' rallying cries from events of the war, "Remember the Alamo" and "Remember Goliad", became etched into Texan history and legend.
+Sam Houston became a national celebrity, and the Texians' rallying cries from events of the war, "Remember the Alamo" and "Remember Goliad", became etched into Texian history and legend.